Sean's Blog

 General Principles

-Hierarchical Organization: Features organize hierarchically across layers - earlier layers capture low-level (small context) features while deeper layers represent increasingly abstract (large context) concepts.
+Hierarchical Organization: Features organize hierarchically across layers - earlier layers capture local, low-level (small context) features while deeper layers represent increasingly abstract and compositional (large context) concepts by integrating information from earlier layers.

-Linear Hypothesis: Neural networks represent features as linear directions in their activation space.
+Linear Representation Hypothesis: Neural networks represent features as linear directions in their activation space, so that semantic operations correspond to vector arithmetic (e.g. queen ≈ king - man + woman).

 Superposition Hypothesis: Neural nets represent more “independent” features than a layer has neurons (dimensions) by representing features as a linear combination of neurons (resulting in dense vectors).

-Adversarial Vulnerability: Small changes in input space can cause large shifts in embeddings and therefore also in predictions made from them, suggesting the learned manifolds have chaotic properties.
+Adversarial Vulnerability: Carefully crafted small changes in input space can cause large shifts in embedding space and therefore also in predictions, suggesting even networks trained for smoothness show some chaotic properties.

 Neural Collapse: After extensive training, class features in the final layer cluster tightly around their means, with the network's classification weights aligning with these mean directions.
 Within-class variation becomes minimal compared to between-class differences, effectively creating distinct, well-separated clusters for each class.